ymcatwincities/jsonapi_image_styles/README.txt

 -------------

- * Configure the image styles you wish to expose in Administration » Configuration » Web Services » JSON:API Image styles (/admin/config/services/jsonapi/image_styles)
+ * Configure the image styles you wish to expose in Administration » Configuration » Web Services » JSON:API Image Styles (/admin/config/services/jsonapi/image_styles)

    - Select the image styles you wish to expose for JSON:API